Superstition | Chords + Lyrics

 Even though the song didn’t climb to the highest position in the charts worldwide, this is easily one of the best-known songs in the world.

-If you want to play guitar for a living, there is no way around it, you have to learn how to play Superstition.
+If you want to play the guitar for a living, there is no way around it, you have to learn how to play Superstition.

 If you search the internet for how to play Superstition’s chords, you will get a lot of crazy suggestions.
-In the playlist above, there’s a keyboard player breaking it down, that’s the closest I’ve heard it played to the original.
+In the playlist above, a keyboard player is breaking it down, that’s the closest I’ve heard it played to the original.

 It’s not easy to translate what he’s saying to chords and lyrics as on the guitar, we don’t have 10 fingers and two Clavinettes, but above, I’ve given it a go.

-Superstition chords | Related pages
+Superstition Chords | Related Pages

-Five similar tunes
+Five similar tunes with chords and lyrics

-- Brick House chords
+- Brick House chords by The Commodores

-- Higher Ground chords
+- Higher Ground chords by Stevie Wonder

-- Hold On, I’m Coming chords
+- Hold On, I’m Coming chords by Sam & Dave

-- I Wish chords
+- I Wish chords by Stevie Wonder

-- Shake Your Body Down chords
+- Shake Your Body Down chords by The Jacksons

-Stevie Wonder
+Stevie Wonder tunes

-Stevie Wonder is the legend whom most practicing musicians come across that has a life-changing impact on them.
+Stevie Wonder is the legend whom most practising musicians come across and who has a life-changing impact on them.

 Stevie’s natural groove and ability to purely express music are untouched.
 His vocal phrasing and songwriting are second to none.